JoGetBlock/matic-docs/docs/develop/getblock.md

   ![img](https://storage.getblock.io/web/blog/article-images/imga3.png)

-If you have zero balance in your account, you can request tokens from the [Mumbai faucet](/develop/tools/matic-faucet.md).
+If you don't have any tokens in your account, you can request some from the Mumbai faucet through the [faucet website](https://chat.openai.com/develop/tools/matic-faucet.md).

 ## Smart Contract Development